JOCPhys/Nuclear-Knowledge-JOC/README.md

 In addition to GitHub Copilot, other AI tools were leveraged in much lesser forms:
   - Perplexity: Used for generic questions regarding feature planning and implementation, providing valuable insights and information.
   - Microsoft Copilot: Assisted in generating user stories and blog content based on key information provided by myself.
   - ChatGPT DALL·E: Used to create custom images, including the landing page masthead, enhancing the visual appeal of the application.
+However due to a daily 'image creation limit' the images were developed in stages.
   - DeepSeek: Trialed for its excellent insights into processes applied to problems.
 However, it was often unavailable due to high traffic.

 - Reflection on AI Tools